LEC 2023 Winter Split: Teams, Schedules, Standings

 A guide to LEC 2023 Winter Split

 The LEC 2023 Winter Season is the first split of the newly merged EMEA League of Legends system.
 This is the fifth year of the LEC and the first season following the changed format.
-The Winter split will feature three different stages.
-Stage 1 will see all ten teams competing in a best-of-one (BO1), single round-robin setup.
-Meanwhile, the top eight teams will advance to Stage 2, a double elimination group stage.
+The Winter split features three different stages.
+Stage 1 saw all ten teams competing in a best-of-one (BO1), single round-robin setup.
+Meanwhile, the top eight teams advanced to Stage 2, a double elimination group stage.
 From here, the top four will make it to Stage 3, the double-elimination playoffs.
 Stages 2 and 3 will feature best-of-threes and fives.

 The same format will continue for the Spring and Summer splits, and the top six teams from across the season will fight for the championship in a double elimination bracket and for qualification to Worlds 2023 during the LEC Season Finals.